cblevins/f19-west/schedule.md

 - Andrés Reséndez, *The Other Slavery* (Introduction, Ch.
 4, 6)

 W. 9/18: St. Louis
-- Elliott West, "The West Before Lewis and Clark"
+- Elliott West, "The West Before Lewis and Clark" in *The Essential West*.

 **Week 4**